How to Remove Yellow Stains from Toilet Bowl & Seat

 6. Flush the toilet to finish up.

-You can replace the water for vinegar in case you want a more reactive solution.
+You can replace the water with vinegar in case you want a more reactive solution.
 Just ensure you add only a little amount so the borax can still mount on the wall

 How to Prevent

-There are several measures you can take to prevent these yellow stains from etching in your toilet bowl.
-Here are simple tips you can use.
+There are several measures you can take to prevent yellow stains from etching in your toilet bowl.
+Here are some ways to avoid the stains.

 • Use chlorinated tablets to keep the toilet clean and free from urine pigmentation.